 Each person with facial paralysis is unique, and the treatments needed for smile restoration can vary.
 A common procedure to help with smile restoration is selective neurolysis surgery.
 This procedure releases the platysma muscle in the face and reduces nerve activity.
 This allows the corner of the mouth to move upward when you smile to achieve a symmetrical appearance.
 Other procedures that may be indicated to restore your smile can include nerve and muscle transfers, depending on the severity of your facial paralysis.

 Everyone deserves to have a smile that brings beauty to their face and joy to those around them.
 If you have facial paralysis that is affecting your ability to create a balanced smile, there may be options to improve your appearance.
-Contact Dr. Rosenberg today at his office in NYC or Staten Island to schedule a consultation to find out if you are a candidate for smile restoration surgery.
+Contact Dr. Rosenberg today at his office in NYC or Upper East Side to schedule a consultation to find out if you are a candidate for smile restoration surgery.